TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 = Data Collection <data_collection_and_preparation>
-The data we need to collect has to be both unimodal and multimodal.
+Before we start, we first need to collect data for our experiments, which has to be both unimodal and multimodal.
 The requirement for multimodal data is obvious: We aim to align image and text, which requires a dataset of image-text pairs.
 Unimodal data is required for preliminary tests of classic unimodal knowledge distillation, on which we can then build.
 Further, we will utilize unimodal data for the evaluation of multimodal models on downstream tasks.
-After all, a multimodal model should not only excel in aligning modalities, but also in tasks that only involve on of the aligned modalities.
+After all, a multimodal model should not only excel in aligning modalities, but also in tasks that only involve on of the aligned modalities (vision and language).
 This also gives us the opportunity to compare the performance of unimodal and multimodal distilled models on the same tasks.

 == Unimodal Data <unimodal_data>